maciek01/arduino/README.md

 # YMFC-AL - MNK

-YMFC is an auto pilot project by Joop Brokking.
+YMFC/YMFC-AL is an auto pilot project by Joop Brokking.

 In this repo i have made couple of small improvement to keep my copter flying according to what i am used to from my experience with cleanflight and betaflight.